8go/matrix-commander/README.md

                            [--key-dict KEY_DICT [KEY_DICT ...]] [--plain]
                            [--separator SEPARATOR]
                            [--access-token ACCESS_TOKEN] [--password PASSWORD]
+                           [--homeserver HOMESERVER] [--device DEVICE]
                            [--version]

-Welcome to matrix-commander, a Matrix CLI client. ─── On first run this program will configure itself.
+Welcome to matrix-commander, a Matrix CLI client. ─── On first run use --login to log in, to authenticate.
+On second run we suggest to use --verify to get verified.
+Emoji verification is built-in which can be used to verify devices.
 On further runs this program implements a simple Matrix CLI client that can send messages, listen to messages, verify devices, etc. It can send one or multiple message to one or multiple Matrix rooms and/or users.
 The text messages can be of various formats such as "text", "html", "markdown" or "code".
 Images, audio, arbitrary files, or events can be sent as well.
 For receiving there are three main options: listen forever, listen once and quit, and get the last N messages and quit.
-Emoji verification is built-in which can be used to verify devices.
 End-to-end encryption is enabled by default and cannot be turned off. ─── Bundling several actions together into a single call to matrix-commander is faster than calling matrix-commander multiple times with only one action.
-If there are both 'set' and 'get' actions present in the arguments, then the 'set' actions will be performed before the 'get' actions. ─── For even more explications and examples also read the documentation provided in the on-line Github README.md file or the README.md in your local installation.
+If there are both 'set' and 'get' actions present in the arguments, then the 'set' actions will be performed before the 'get' actions.
+Then send actions and at the very end listen actions will be performed. ─── For even more explications and examples also read the documentation provided in the on-line Github README.md file or the README.md in your local installation.

 options:
   -h, --help            show this help message and exit